lucaszischka/More-Ordered-Lists/DEVELOPMENT.md

 - Supports unlimited nesting depth

 #### Number Lists (1., 2., 3.)
-- Only processed when not hanled natively by Obisian
+- Only processed when not handled natively by Obsidian
 - Process when in parentheses format (1)
 - Process when part of mixed list context

+#### Unordered Lists (*, -, +)
+- Only processed when nested under ordered lists
+- Top-level unordered lists are handled by Obsidian natively
+- Supports all three standard bullet markers (*, -, +)
+- Maintains marker consistency within the same level

-### Ambiguity
+### Ambiguity Resolution

-There are many ambigous markers (`i.` `ii.`, `c.`).
+There are many ambiguous markers (`i.` `ii.`, `c.`) that could be interpreted as either alphabetical or Roman numerals.
+The parser uses context-based resolution:
-If we have context (marker with the same indentation level above), it should be used as the primary type hint for the marker.
+- If we have context (marker with the same indentation level above), it should be used as the primary type hint
-Otherwise it should prefer valid roman markers.
+- Without context, the parser prefers valid Roman markers over alphabetical ones

 ### Event Flow